Online Gaming in France

 Historically, the French government limited gambling to a lottery, run by state-owned operation Groupe Française des Jeux, and horse racing, run by state-owned operation Pari Mutuel Urbain (PMU).
 All other forms of gambling were illegal.
 However, this changed when the French government passed and enacted the Gambling Act in spring 2010, allowing regulated online gaming.
 The purpose of this law was to thwart gambling addiction and money laundering, and to shelter existing French operators' market share, including the government-owned monopolies.

 Autorité de régulation des jeux en ligne (ARJEL) was created to regulate the online gaming industry and opened its doors to foreign operators with the stipulation that operators adhere to a strict set of guidelines.
 On 1 June 2010, ARJEL began offering licenses for online poker (Texas Hold'em and Omaha), online sports betting and online horse betting.
 Online casinos are still illegal.
+In 2020, ANJ replaced ARJEL and now supervises all online gambling (sports, horse betting, poker) plus the state lotteries and land-based betting, but online casino games such as slots and roulette remain prohibited, with players turning to unlicensed offshore sites.

 Even though the new law opened up France's online gaming market to foreign operators, it came with restrictions.
 Only limited types of online gaming would be available to the operators, and the incumbent French monopolies were to get preferential treatment.